Fayetteville man arrested for numerous burglaries, drug possession

 FAYETTEVILLE, Ark.
-(KFTA) — The Fayetteville Police Department arrested a man accused of breaking or entering multiple vehicles in Fayetteville in July, resulting in tens of thousands of dollars in items stolen.
+(KNWA) — The Fayetteville Police Department arrested a man accused of breaking or entering multiple vehicles in Fayetteville in July, resulting in tens of thousands of dollars in items stolen.

 Joseph Ferguson, 36, was arrested on Wednesday on seven counts of breaking or entering vehicles, seven counts of criminal mischief, four counts of theft of credit cards, four counts of fraudulent use of a credit card and residential burglary.